rlidwka/nodeca/INSTALL.md

 http://docs.mongodb.org/manual/tutorial/install-mongodb-on-debian-or-ubuntu-linux/

-Follow instructions on link above.
-Then edit `/etc/mongodb.conf`, add `bind_ip = 127.0.0.1` to the start.
+Follow instructions on the link above.
+Then edit `/etc/mongodb.conf`, and add `bind_ip = 127.0.0.1` to the start.

     restart mongodb

-If you don't use db auth - no mode actions needed.
-If you plan to use it - create database and set login/password.
+If you don't use db auth, no more actions needed.
+If you plan to use it, create database and set login/password.

 ### Redis